 2. The allegorical or symbolic sense, which requires study and learning to master.

-3. The gnostic sense, which requires meditation.
+3. The gnostic sense, which requires prolonged meditation.
 The symbol is followed back to its source with all other symbols, through reversal of the consciousness current.
 Analogous thought is a means of approaching direct knowledge.

 Spells for Eternity